 \section{Long-time behavior of almost regular flows: the proof of Theorem \ref{longterm}}

-In this section we show that in the long term an almost regular flow either goes extinct in finite time or limits to a collection of smooth, but possibly unstable, minimal surfaces.
-Note that almost regular flows are not necessarily generic, although in the further applications we will often suppose our flow is -- for posterities sake, we work in this more general class as much as possible.
-We finish with some properties of the minimal surfaces we find should the limit be nonempty.
-We start with the following total curvature bound:
+In this section, we show that in the long term, an almost regular flow either goes extinct in finite time or limits to a collection of smooth, but possibly unstable, minimal surfaces.
+Note that almost regular flows are not necessarily generic, although in further applications we will often suppose our flow is -- for posterities sake, we work in this more general class as much as possible.
+We finish with some properties of the minimal surfaces we find, should the limit be nonempty.

+Although as stated, the following lemma is not required to invoke Theorem \ref{thm:IlReg} below, the reader may recall that an important step in its proof in \cite{Ilmanen95_Sing2D} is to show that the surfaces involved have finite total curvature (see the proof of Theorem \ref{smoothfate} below).
+With this in mind, we start with the following total curvature bound for the sake of exposition:

 \begin{lem} Let $(N^3,g)$ be a closed manifold and $(M_t)_{t\in[0,\infty)}$ is an almost regular flow.
 For each $\epsilon > 0$, there exists a $C = C(\epsilon, M_0,g)$ such that $\int_{M_t} |A|^2\leq C$ for $t\in[0,\infty)$ away from a set of measure $\epsilon$. \end{lem} \begin{proof} Because $M_t$ is regular for a.e. time $t\geq 0$, we can apply the Gauss-Codazzi equations to get $R_N = K + 2 \Ric_N(\nu,\nu) + |A|^2 - H^2$, where $R_N$ and $\Ric_N$ are the scalar and Ricci curvatures on $N$ respectively.
 With this in hand, by Gauss--Bonnet we have for any $t > 0$ that is a regular time: